UffizziCloud/uffizzi_cli/README.md

 **Uffizzi Full-stack Previews Engine**

-Define your full-stack apps and microservices with a familiar syntax based on Docker Compose, then Uffizzi will create on-demand test environments when you open pull requests or build new images.
+Preview code before it’s merged—whether frontend, backend or microserivce.
+Define your full-stack apps with a familiar syntax based on Docker Compose, then Uffizzi will create on-demand test environments when you open pull requests or build new images.
 Preview URLs are updated when there’s a new commit, so your team can catch issues early, iterate quickly, and accelerate your release cycles.

 &nbsp;
 **Uffizzi Architecture**

+Dependencies:
+ * Kubernetes (k8s) Cluster
+ * Postgres database
+ * Redis cache

 Uffizzi consists of the following components: